The universal family of punctured Riemann surfaces is Stein: A relative Oka principle for fibrewise algebraic maps

 A {\em dominating holomorphic spray} on a complex manifold $Y$ is a holomorphic map $s:E\to Y$ from the total space of a holomorphic vector bundle $E\to Y$ such that

-Here, $0_y$ is the origin of the fibre $E_y$ of $E$ over the point $y\in Y$, and $E_y$ is considered as a $\C$-linear subspace of the tangent space $T_{0_y}E$.
-(Identifying $Y$ with the zero section of $E$, we have $TE|Y \cong TY\oplus E$.)
+Here, $0_y$ denotes the origin of the fibre $E_y$ of $E$ over the point $y\in Y$, and $E_y$ is considered as a $\C$-linear subspace of the tangent space $T_{0_y}E$.
+(Identifying $Y$ with the zero section of $E$, we have a natural direct sum decomposition $TE|Y \cong TY\oplus E$.)
 The spray is algebraic if the vector bundle $E\to Y$ and the map $s:E\to Y$ are algebraic.
-A complex manifold $Y$ is {\em elliptic} if it admits a dominating holomorphic spray, and is {\em special elliptic} if such a spray exists on a trivial bundle $E=Y\times \C^m$ for some $m\in \N$.
-An algebraic manifold $Y$ is {\em algebraically (special) elliptic} if these conditions hold with algebraic sprays.